bneelesh74-cmyk/ai-alert-triage-system/README.md

 • Similar alerts in the last 24 hours

 Analysts can rapidly take actions such as **Investigate, Assign, Close, or Compare alerts**, helping them process alerts significantly faster.

 ---

-# Problem Statement

-Security analysts monitoring cloud environments deal with a large number of alerts every day.
-Many of these alerts are repetitive or low priority, making it difficult to quickly identify which incidents truly require attention.

-This often leads to **alert fatigue, slower investigations, and the risk of missing critical threats.**

-This solution improves the alert triage workflow by helping analysts:

-• Quickly surface high-risk alerts
-• Review important information in a focused interface
-• Act faster through AI-assisted prioritization and rapid triage tools

----

-# User Persona

-## Security Operations Analyst (SOC Analyst)

-SOC analysts monitor security alerts and investigate suspicious activity across cloud systems.
-They often operate in **high-pressure environments** where large volumes of alerts must be reviewed quickly.

-They need tools that help them:

-• Prioritize alerts effectively
-• Understand alert context quickly
-• Act efficiently without navigating complex workflows

-This design focuses on **reducing alert fatigue** and enabling analysts to process alerts faster and respond to potential threats more effectively.

----